bioinformatics-centre/kaiju/README.md

 There are two options for the reference database:
 ###1.
 Complete Genomes
 The first option is to use only completely assembled and annotated reference genomes from the RefSeq database in GenBank.
 This is the default behaviour of `makeDB.sh`.
 Additional to archaeal and bacterial genomes, `makeDB.sh` can also add viral genomes to the database by using the option `-v`.
-As of April 2016, this database contains ca. 16.2m protein sequences, which amounts to ca. 10GB RAM required by Kaiju.
+As of April 2016, this database contains ca. 16.2m protein sequences, which amounts to ca.
+10GB RAM for running Kaiju.

 By default, `makeDB.sh` downloads and extracts 5 genomes from the NCBI FTP server in parallel.
 This number can be changed by modifying the appropriate variables at the beginning of the script.
 The program also uses 5 parallel threads for constructing the index, which can be changed by using the option `-t`.
-Note that a higher number of threads increases the memory usage during index construction.
+Note that a higher number of threads increases the memory usage during index construction, while reducing the number of threads decreases memory usage.

 After `makeDB.sh` is finished, only the files `kaiju_db.fmi`, `nodes.dmp`,
 and `names.dmp` are needed to run Kaiju.
 The remaining files and the `genomes` directory containing the downloaded genomes can be deleted.

 ###2.
 Non-redundant protein database
-The second option is to use the complete non-redundant protein database (nr) that is used by NCBI BLAST by using the option `-n` for `makeDB.sh`.
-This database contains all available protein sequences, including those from not completely assembled genomes.  `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and convert it into a database by excluding all proteins that are not assigned to Bacteria, Archaea, or Viruses in the NCBI taxonomy.
+The second option is to use the the microbial subset of the complete non-redundant protein database (nr) that is used by NCBI BLAST.
+This database contains all protein sequences from GenBank, including those from not completely assembled genomes.  `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and create database and index for Kaiju.

+There are two options:
+1. `makeDB.sh -n` will only use proteins that belong to Archaea, Bacteria and Viruses.
+2. `makeDB.sh -e` will additionally include proteins from fungi and microbial eukaryotes.
+The complete taxon list for this option is in the file `bin/taxonlist.tsv`.

 Because the nr database contains more proteins, more RAM is needed for index construction and for running Kaiju.
-As of April 2016, this database contains ca.
-63m protein sequences, which amounts to ca. 33GB RAM.
+As of April 2016, the nr database with option `-n` contains ca. 63m protein sequences, which amounts to ca. 33GB memory usage for running kaiju.
+The program also uses 5 parallel threads for constructing the index, which can be changed by using the option `-t`.
+Note that a higher number of threads increases the memory usage during index construction, while reducing the number of threads decreases memory usage.

-After `makeDB.sh` is finished, only the files `kaiju_db_nr.fmi`, `nodes.dmp`,
+After `makeDB.sh` is finished, only the files `kaiju_db_nr.fmi` or `kaiju_db_nr_euk.fmi`, `nodes.dmp`, and `names.dmp` are needed to run Kaiju.
-and `names.dmp` are needed to run Kaiju.
-The remaining files and the `genomes` directory containing the downloaded genomes can be deleted.
+The remaining files can be deleted.

 ##Running Kaiju